Mohammad Hafeez: Rising through ranks

 In December 2012, during the tour of Pakistani cricket team in India in 2012–13, he came across as a very different and aggressive batsman and scored so brilliantly and briskly and helped Pakistan to win the first T20I and 2nd ODI with his heroics of brilliant batting and nearly chasing a mountain high target of 191 in the second T20I.
 His scores were 61 and 55 in first and second T20I respectively and scored 76 runs in the 2nd ODI and sharing an opening stand of 141 with Nasir Jamshed and also bowled economically to help Pakistan win their first ODI series in India since 7 years.
-In this period, he was considered to be the main all-rounder of Pakistan Cricket team along with Shahid Afridi.
-He had a great series against Sri Lanka in Dec 2013, where he scored 122 in the first match, 140* in the third and 113* in the fourth match.
-Thus he became, the second batsman after Zaheer Abbas to score 3 centuries in an ODI series.
-Hafeez was initially selected in the Pakistan squad for the 2015 World Cup but was ruled out 6 days before the World Cup due to a calf injury.
-He was replaced by Nasir Jamshed.
+In this period, he was considered to be the main all-rounder of Pakistan team along with Shahid Afridi.

+In January 2013, it had been noted that since the start of 2011, Hafeez’s returns in all formats outstripped his career aggregates: in ODIs his batting average climbed into the mid-30s with four centuries, while with the ball he was markedly more economical at 3.56 runs per over.
+In Tests over the period he averaged 40+ (including a highest of 196 versus Sri Lanka in June 2012), and in T20Is all four of his half-centuries arrived in this stretch.
+The standout figure was his ODI economy: across 52 matches the average economy of all bowlers was 4.59, against which Hafeez’s 3.56 was 22% better, the best among bowlers to deliver 150+ overs.
+His value included new-ball overs inside the first 15: 678 balls, 14 wickets, economy 3.11, and only 29 boundaries conceded (one every 23 balls).
+In T20Is too, his economy over the previous two years was a leading 5.87 (minimum 40 overs), versus 6.86 overall in his 21 games.
+With the bat he topped Pakistan’s runs in both ODIs and T20Is during the window and amassed 3000+ international runs across formats.
+He also collected 13 Man-of-the-Match awards in the span (seven ODIs, five T20Is, one Test) more than any other international player.